kobalt66/SimpleC/README.md

 programming languages are built up.

 Because this language is called SimpelC it of course does not have all the complex stuff C# or C++ provide.
-E.g. you cannot put a namespace into a namespace and you cannot put a class into a class.
-(Just to keep it simple)

 Just keep in mind that this project is just a fun side project.

 It would be awesome if you might get some inspiration from my work. :)